makersacademy/bowling-challenge/README.md

 #### Business logic

-* Version 1 does not recognise spares or strikes, so the player bowls 10 frames, with two rolls in each frame.
+* Version 1 does not recognise spares, strikes or frames, so the player rolls 20 times.
 * Version 2 recognises a spare, so calculates bonus points and adds them to your score for that frame.
+* Version 3 recognises a strike, so reduces the total number of rolls you'll get to take and calculates your bonus points accordingly.
+* Version 4 breaks the game down into frames.
 You get one extra roll if you get a spare in the final frame.
-* Version 3 recognises a strike, so moves onto the next frame and calculates your bonus points accordingly.
 You get two extra rolls if you get a strike in the final frame.

 #### Interface

-* Version 4 allows the player to enter the number of pins knocked over with each roll and display their score.
+* Version 5 allows the player to enter the number of pins knocked over with each roll and display their score.

 ### User Stories